 Subglacial ice rises can cause locally grounded "pinning points" that play an important role in buttressing the discharge of streaming ice from the ice sheet.
-Recovery of these sediments will provide Neogene and Quaternary paleo-environmental archives, but may also provide insights on till deformation processes downstream of the Whillans and Kamb ice streams (e.g., Scherer et al., 1988).
-Shallow drilling of ice rises and acquisition of oversnow seismic reflection profiles radiating away from ice core sites will allow the deeper geometry of the strata to be evaluated for locating deeper drilling and recovery of long, continuous records in adjacent marine basins.
+Recovery of these sediments will provide Neogene and Quaternary paleoenvironmental archives, but may also provide till deformation insights on processes downstream of ice streams.
+Shallow drilling of ice rises and acquisition of over-snow seismic reflection profiles radiating away from ice core sites will allow the deeper geometry of the strata to be evaluated for locating future drill sites for recovery of long, continuous records in adjacent marine basins.
 In West Antarctica, the stratigraphic record in various basins and probable rifted grabens may contain a mid-late Mesozoic and Cenozoic history of West Antarctic evolution and paleo condition history.
-Two low regions within the Wilkes Land sector of East Antarctica (Aurora and Wilkes Subglacial Basins) appear as broad down-warped basins filled by marine and non-marine strata.
-They may contain evidence of the much debated past dynamics and paleo conditions of the East Antarctic Ice Sheet.
 Recently, Mengel and Levermann (2014) suggested that only a narrow, low coastal rim holds the portion of the East Antarctic ice sheet overlaying the Wilkes Subglacial Basin back, raising concern about ice sheet stability.
+In Northwest Greenland, airborne geophysical data have been used to infer the presence of subglacial sediments deposited in a lacustrine environment (Paxman et al, 2021).
+Accessing these sediments via subglacial drilling would enable the recovery of valuable archives of past environmental conditions and ice sheet history, as has been achieved elsewhere in the Arctic (Melles et al, 2012).